pySTEPS/pysteps/doc/source/developer_guide/importers_plugins.rst

 When the plugin is installed, it advertises the new importers to other packages (in our case, pysteps) using the python `entry points specification`_.
-This new importers are automatically discovered every time that the pysteps library is imported.
+These new importers are automatically discovered every time that the pysteps library is imported.
 The discovered importers are added as attributes to the io.importers module and also registered to the io.get_method interface without any user intervention.
 In addition, since the installation of the plugins does not modify the actual pysteps